 White County School System is excited to continue our Digital Distance Learning (DDL) program to students in grades 6-12 for the 2021-22 school year.
 Students who are successful in online learning must be motivated, organized, self-disciplined, and supported.
 This program is an extension of our middle and high schools, and acceptance into the program is required.
-After reviewing the criteria, time commitment, and expectations, interested families should download and complete the application.

 Digital learning is not optimal for every student.
 Some students do not thrive academically, socially, or emotionally in the digital learning environment.
 Acceptance into the program will be based on the following:

 Prior success, including course completion, grade, and credits earned during 2020-21 (if you participated in DDL)

 For high school applicants, students must be on track to graduate with cohort

 All students will complete coursework using a self-paced online software that is aligned with Georgia Standards of Excellence

 Students should dedicate time to each course every school day.
 Students should expect to spend 4-5 hours each school day completing coursework and remain "On Target" with course progress goals.

 Coursework will be available 24/7; however, it is not expected that students work on weekends or school holidays.